beka-michitashvili/Bookorama/README.md

 🚀 Quick Start

 To get started with Bookorama, you can simply clone the repository and open the index.html file in your browser.
+Or you can visit live link - https://beka-michitashvili.github.io/Bookorama/

 💡 Features